dobbs/wiki-spike-css/principles.md

 __Voice Editing.__ New.
 Wiki relies on complete sentences which are hard to enter on phone keyboards.
 Can we dictate edits to pages?
 Any kind of edit anywhere on a page?

+__Ghost Pages.__ The lineup has room for past and future versions of a page easily compared with the current version on the server.

 ## Administrating

 __Limited Resource.__ New.
 Admin can set limits and authors can see how choices advance toward or exceed these limits.